 Here’s the inimitable David Peacock, who also hosts of the fantastic podcast, The Future of Tourism, and is a committee member, Destinations International, giving a keynote speech on stage.

-Our thanks to Ryan George, CEO, Simpleview and to Dr. peter lee, Managing Director, GoyangCVB 고양컨벤션뷰로 for the support and opportunity to come together and collaborate for greater sustainability impact.
-As David says, an event like Goyang Destination Week “unequivocally drives our industry forward”.
+Our thanks to Ryan George, CEO, Simpleview and to Dr. Peter Lee, Managing Director, GoyangCVB 고양컨벤션뷰로 for the support and opportunity to come together and collaborate for greater sustainability impact.

 It was a privilege to collaborate with passionate professionals from profound organisations championing positive change in tourism and events.
 Gatherings of good people united by a shared focus on strategic, long-term stewardship for mutual benefit are essential to the health and well-th of DMMOs and CVBs.
 For, as David puts it eloquently, it’s so important that we continue to support and nurture events like Goyang Destination Week; they “unequivocally drive our industry forward”.